-Senior historian Janet Holsinger has managed and conducted research for a variety of museum exhibit and historical research projects.
-She develops museum content, drafts exhibit text, and conducts photographic and moving image research, with particular experience in public domain collections.
-Her exhibit work includes exhibit and mobile app projects for American Battle Monuments Commission overseas cemetery visitor centers, National World War II Museum, National Sports Museum, and National Park Service sites.
+Senior historian Janet Holsinger manages and conducts a variety of museum exhibit and historical research projects.
+She develops museum content, drafts and edits exhibit text, and conducts photographic and moving image research, with particular experience in public domain collections.
+Her project experience includes exhibit and mobile app projects for the National World War II Museum, the American Battle Monuments Commission, sports museums, and National Park Service sites.

-Ms. Holsinger earned her bachelor’s degree in history from the College of Wooster in Ohio and holds a master’s degree in education from the University of North Carolina.
+Janet earned her bachelor’s degree in history from the College of Wooster in Ohio and holds a master’s degree in education from the University of North Carolina.